-Connecting devices with coaxial SPDIF ports to the ADI-642 is accomplished by a simple cable adapter XLR/phono.
-Pins 2 and 3 of a female XLR plug are connected individually to the two pins of a phono plug.
-The cable shielding is only connected to pin 1 of the XLR - not to the phono plug.

-Note that most consumer HiFi equipment with phono SPDIF inputs will only accept signals having a Channel Status 'Consumer' format!
-In such cases the above adapter cable will therefore not work.
+Connecting devices with coaxial SPDIF ports to the ADI-6432 is accomplished by the above cable adapter XLR/phono, but using a female XLR plug.
+Note that many consumer HiFi equipment with phono SPDIF inputs will only accept signals with Channel Status 'Consumer'.
+In such cases the above adapter cable will not work.